 The exponential function often appears in the shorthand form .
 The constant is Euler’s Number and is defined as having the approximate value of .
 This shorthand suggestively defines the output of the exponential function to be the result of raised to the -th power, which is a valid way to define and think about the function.

-Using this power series to define the exponential function has advantages: the definition verifies all of the properties of the function, outlines a strategy for evaluating fractional exponents, provides a useful definition of the function from a computational perspective, and helps visualize what is happening for input other than Real Numbers.
+Using a power series to define the exponential function has advantages: the definition verifies all of the properties of the function, outlines a strategy for evaluating fractional exponents, provides a useful definition of the function from a computational perspective, and helps visualize what is happening for input other than Real Numbers.

 Most of these properties parallel the properties of exponentiation, which highlights an important fact about the exponential function.
 While the exponential function appears in many formulas and functions, it does not necassarily have to be there.
 An exponential expression where a base, such as and , is raised to a power can be used to model the same behavior.

 The short answer to why the exponential function appears so frequenty in formulas is the desire to perform calculus; the function makes calculating the rate of change and the integrals of exponential functions easier.
-See footnotes for longer answer.

 The exponential function appears in numerous math and physics formulas.
 For example, it appears in the formula for population growth, the normal distribution and Euler’s Formula.
 Notably, the applications of the function are over continuous intervals.
-As a tool, the exponential function provides an elegant way to describe continously changing growth and decay.

 |The population at time .|